SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

       </div>
     </div>
     ```
 >**Info:** Wrap such strings with the `gettext` function.
-This will enable automatic extraction of the strings to */locales/locales.pot file*.
+This will enable automatic extraction of the strings to the */locales/locales.pot* file.
 This also indicates that such strings are meant to be translated.
 >
 >See [Extracting translations using the locale extract tool](#extracting-translations-using-locale-extract-tool) for information about extracting strings for translation.